crazy-max/docker-rtorrent-rutorrent/README.md

 ### Increase Docker timeout to allow rTorrent to shutdown gracefully

 After issuing a shutdown command, Docker waits 10 seconds for the container to exit before it is killed.
 If you are a seeding many torrents, rTorrent may be unable to gracefully close within that time period.
 As a result, rTorrent is closed forcefully and the lockfile isn't removed.
 This stale lockfile will prevent rTorrent from restarting until the lockfile is removed manually.

 The timeout period can be extended by either adding the parameter `-t XX` to the docker command or `stop_grace_period: XXs` in docker-compose.yml, where `XX` is the number of seconds to wait for a graceful shutdown.

+### WAN IP address

+`WAN_IP` is the public IP address sent to the tracker.
+If you don't set `WAN_IP`, then the container will automatically resolve your public IP address using the command provided in `WAN_IP_CMD`.

+This is useful to enforce the public IP address when you are behind a VPN where an erroneous IP is sometimes reported.
+Here are some commands you can use if the default one does not work:

+* `dig +short myip.opendns.com @resolver1.opendns.com` (default)
+* `curl -s ifconfig.me`
+* `curl -s ident.me`

+If `WAN_IP` is empty, and you set `WAN_IP_CMD` to `false` it will be ignored and automatically determined by the tracker (recommended).

 ## Upgrade